vfarcic/devops26/manuscript/06-env.md

 ?
 Would you like to upgrade to the new jx version?
 Yes
 ```

-If there is a newer release, you will be asked whether you `would you like to upgrade`.
-The default answer is `Y` so all you have to do is to click the enter button.
+If there is a newer release, you will be asked you would like to upgrade.
+The default answer is `Y` so all you have to do is to press the enter button.

 We'll continue using the *go-demo-6* application.
 Please enter the local copy of the repository, unless you're there already.